 Thus, a “.010” multiplied by 25.4 becomes .254 MM, a .013 multiplied by 25.4 becomes .3302 MM and so on.

 Do watch your decimals when you’re doing it this way, as you know as a guitar player there is a big difference between a “10” and a “100,” but in decimal form, a .010 and a .100 are easy to confuse.

 Guitar string gauges in millimeters chart

 You didn’t think we were going to leave you hanging to do all that math for yourselves, now did you?

-Use the below chart to see the millimeter value of any common guitar string gauge for your electric, bass, or acoustic guitar, and if you find yourself doing this often, simply bookmark this page or download this image so you can come back to it whenever you need.
+Use the below chart to see the millimeter value of any common guitar string gauge for your electric, bass, or acoustic guitar, and if you find yourself doing this often, simply bookmark this page so you can come back to it whenever you need.

-We included all of the gauges of guitar strings that we make here at Stringjoy, as well as some semi-common gauges from other manufacturers that didn’t make it into our balanced string sets (like .039 and .049).
+We included all of the gauges of guitar strings that we make here at Stringjoy, as well as some semi-common gauges from other manufacturers that didn’t make it into our balanced string sets.

 We hope this chart is helpful for you!
 If there are any gauges we missed, or any tips or considerations we didn’t cover, let us know down in the comments.